JNCressey/MPMP_BankBalance/index.md

 The sequence evolves like the Fibonacci sequence: b_k = b_(k-1) + b_(k-2). ('b' for 'balance') (**1**)

-## Inital conditions of the sequence
+## Initial conditions of the sequence

 Let b_1 be the first balance, and b_2 be the second balance.